-Night Owl and The Green and White Lines are special nighttime bus services on campus.
-Night Owl is a demand/ response service operating from 2 a.m. until 7 a.m. or until 9 a.m. on weekends.
+The Green and White Lines and Night Owl are special nighttime bus services on campus.
+The Green and White Lines are fixed routes using small buses and operating from 7 p.m. to 2 a.m. on weekdays and 9 a.m. to 2 a.m. on week-ends Night Owl is a demand/response service operating from 2 a.m. until 7 a.m. or until 9 a.m. on weekends.
 Call 2-8888 from any campus phone and a bus will pick you up and take you to another campus location.
-The Green and White Lines are fixed routes using small buses and operating from 7 p.m. to 2 a.m. on week-days and 9 a.m. to 2 a.m. on weekends.
 For more information see "Bus Services on Campus" in the "Transportation" section of this book.